 Water Rangers (2015 Winner)

-Water Rangers has build tool kits to help citizens and scientists easily record and analyse water data so that they can use the data to learn about water problems, share discoveries and engage with their neighbours.
-Their tool kits and web platform are currently being used by more than 60 groups located in Ontario, Quebec, New Brunswick, Alabama and Florida.
-They have register over 18,000 observations from different sources, including one indigenous community, two municipalities, ten schools, four conservation authorities and more than a dozen NGOs.
+Water Rangers has built tool kits to help citizens and scientists easily record and analyze water data to learn about water problems, share discoveries and engage with the community.
+Their tool kits and web platform are currently being used by more than 60 groups in Ontario, Quebec, New Brunswick, Alabama and Florida.
+They have recorded over 18,000 observations from different sources, including an indigenous community, two municipalities, ten schools, four conservation authorities and more than a dozen NGOs.

 CANN Forecast (2016 Winner)

-The team won the 2016 Challenge under the name of Info-Baignade ("Info-Swim").
-Based on artificial intelligence, their solution is able to predict water quality more reliably than the traditional way of sampling.
-Since that time they have rebranded themselves as CANN Forecast and are now being incubated at District3 at Concordia University.
-Their solution has also since evolved and they now offer two applications for their tech innovation: solutions aiming to improve decision-making with regards to beach management as well as decisions related to urban water-infrastructure maintenance management & planning.
-After signing their first contract with the City of Montreal, they continue the refinement of their technology and their deployment in several municipalities throughout Quebec and Ontario.
+The team won the 2016 Challenge under the name Info-Baignade ("Info-Swim").
+Based on artificial intelligence, their solution can predict water quality more reliably than traditional sampling methods.
+Since their win, they have rebranded themselves as CANN Forecast and are now being incubated at District3 at Concordia University.
+Their solution has also evolved and they now offer two applications for their tech innovation: solutions to improve decision-making with regards to beach management, as well as decisions related to urban water infrastructure maintenance management & planning.
+After signing their first contract with the City of Montreal, they continue to refine their technology and their deployment in several municipalities throughout Quebec and Ontario.

 Solutions to Innovate (2nd in 2016)

-S2I has developed the “Nyaki”, an erosion-protection pillar that mitigates coastal erosion caused by waves.
-Currently incubated at Centech, at ETS, S2I is currently working on their prototype and stands out on the entrepreneurial scene as 1st place winner at the Montreal Inc. Foundation's Bootcamp competition in 2017.
+S2I has developed Nyaki, an erosion-protection pillar that mitigates coastal erosion caused by waves.
+Currently incubated at Centech at ETS, S2I is working on their prototype and stood out again on the entrepreneurial scene as 1st place winner at the Montreal Inc. Foundation's Bootcamp competition in 2017.

 GoExplo (4th in 2016)

-With their GoExplo Web-based platform, the team “H2EAU”, made their mark at the 2016 AquaHacking Challenge.
-Their solution aims to provide the populatization of scientific data for public consumption in relation to natural resources research within Quebec such as the St. Lawrence River.
+With their GoExplo web-based platform, the H2EAU team made their mark at the 2016 AquaHacking Challenge.
+Their solution aims to popularize scientific data for public consumption in relation to natural resources research in Quebec, such as the St. Lawrence River.
 Supported by Stratégies Saint-Laurent and registered as a not-for-profit since 2017, the team continues to improve its platform and collaborates with the Zapiens to produce data sheets, scientific video clips and learning and assessment situation sheets about the St. Lawrence River that will soon be available in schools throughout Quebec.

 SIM Labs (2017 Winner)

-SIM Labs has developed a fast and robust way to not only automatically identify and enumerate different species of cyanobacteria, but also predict HAB behavioural trend.
+Blue Lion Labs (previously know as SIM Labs) has developed a fast and robust way to not only automatically identify and enumerate different species of cyanobacteria, but also predict HAB behavioural trend.
 The Systematic Intelligent Monitoring (SIM) system is a proprietary AI-powered imaging system.
 They are incubated at Velocity and have just finalised their first prototype.

 EMAGIN (2nd in 2017)

 Incubated at Velocity, EMAGIN has developed an artificial intelligence platform, HARVI, which provides water and wastewater facilities with real-time, proactive decision support.
 In doing so, HARVI helps reduce operational costs, improve reliability and prepare for emergencies.
-Already awarded several times, EMAGIN is spreading across Canada.
+Having won several awards for their platform, EMAGIN is spreading its market across Canada.